sematext/docs/docs/synthetics/faq.md

 ### Where can I find user journey scripts that I can customize for my own needs?
 You can find Browser monitor scripts for common use cases by selecting the Browse Examples link in the Create Monitor page.
-You can directly import a script from the example and change it suit your needs.
+You can directly import a script from the example and change it to suit your needs.
 You can also find more examples [here](https://github.com/transitive-bullshit/awesome-puppeteer#examples).

 ![Browse Examples](../images/synthetics/browser-examples-faq.png)